 We just finished some tractor maintenance with our manual lever grease gun so we will be using that type to demonstrate how to refill a grease gun with a cartridge, but most styles of grease gun follow a similar procedure.

 - Loosen the head of the grease gun.

-Pull the plunger handle all the way back and lock it in place.
+- Pull back the plunger and lock it in place.

 If nothing is happening then the grease gun is probably air locked.
 This means that there is still an air pocket between the grease and the head of the grease gun.
 This is a common issue (We also experienced this at DST headquarters while making our video) but there are two easy solutions.

-- If your grease gun has an air release then you can loosen it, pull the plunger out, and push it back in.
-This should push any air out of the grease gun and then grease should be flowing just fine.
+- If your grease gun has an air release then you can prime it by unscrewing the release a few turns, pulling the plunger out, and pushing it back in.
+This should push any air out of the grease gun and allow the grease to flow just fine.

-- If your grease gun does not have an air release, or you don’t want to bother with finding the tool to loosen it, then you basically want to repeat steps 7-9; unscrew the head of the grease gun about two turns and prime the gun with the plunger, then it should be working fine.
+- If your grease gun does not have an air release then you basically want to repeat steps 7-9; unscrew the head of the grease gun about two turns, prime the gun with the plunger, and tighten the head.

 Tips and Tricks